This, that, these and those

 THIS / THAT / THESE / THOSE

-These are the demonstrative adjectives, that usually come after nouns (singular and plural) to demonstrate them, showing as well the distance you are from those things.
+These are the demonstrative adjectives, that usually come before nouns (singular and plural) to demonstrate them, showing as well the distance you are from those things.

 We use this (singular) and these (plural) for things that are near us: